ReZorg/Lethe-AI-Sharp/Docs/MEMORY.md

 ## Best Practices

-### For Developers

-- Use appropriate `MemoryType` categories for better organization
 - Set realistic `Priority` levels to control memory retention (0 priority means that a natural memory will be pruned immediately after use)
-- Configure `Duration` appropriately for WorldInfo entries
+- Configure `Duration` appropriately for WorldInfo entries (2-5 turns is typical)
 - Enable `DoEmbeds` for WorldInfo when RAG integration is desired

-### For Memory Design

-- Write clear, concise `Content` that provides context without being verbose, always aim for less than 1024 tokens (512 is optimal)
+- Write clear, concise `Content` that provides context without being verbose, aim for less than 1024 tokens (only first 1024 tokens are considered for RAG)
 - Use descriptive `Name` fields for better identification
 - The `Reason` information is optional, and mostly used for more natural intertion into the prompt
 - Choose appropriate `Insertion` strategies based on memory importance and usage patterns

-### Performance Considerations

 - While extremely optimized, RAG searches are computationally expensive, going over >100k entries might take several seconds.
-- Regular memory cleanup helps maintain system responsiveness
 - WorldInfo keyword matching is faster than RAG similarity search for specific triggers